-Consciously, you know that you need to celebrate success at work and in your personal life, too.
-Celebration breeds more success and adds to the innate joy you experience when you take note of your accomplishments in the workplace.
+Consciously, you know that you need to celebrate success at work.
+Celebration breeds more success and adds to the satisfaction you experience when you take note of your accomplishments in the workplace.

 But, somewhere along the line, people begin to forget to celebrate success.
-Or maybe they don’t forget—maybe they actively choose not to celebrate success because it seems silly or unnecessary, or the success isn’t big enough—so they don’t celebrate.
+Or maybe they don’t forget—maybe they actively choose not to celebrate success because it seems silly or unnecessary, or the success isn’t big enough.

 When you land the $3 million contract, of course, you celebrate.
 But, what about the $300 one time customer?
 And what about getting the weekly report done early?

 You don’t want to throw a party with balloons and cake each time the weekly report goes out, or the customer calls are answered within two rings.
 The celebration would soon become tedious, and people would avoid succeeding in order to avoid embarrassment.
 Or, people would become immune to the joy of celebration because of its predictability and feelings of entitlement.